luvies/dynamic-dns-sync/README.md

   - Each one of these is the actual A record that should be kept in sync
   - You need at least 1, but can have as many as you want

+You will also need to set up your AWS credentials properly so that the AWS SDK can login properly.
+If route 53 sync is not configured, then the AWS SDK is not loaded at all, and so you can avoid passing in credentials compeletely.

 ### URL-based update

 To configure an URL-based update, you need to use the following env var setup: